Providing Free and Editor Tested Downloads

 5: Due diligence

-Don’t type in a web address but use a trusted search engine like Google that can make suggestions on what you are looking for or correct a misspelled website.
-If you make a typo, and I make a lot of them, you could go to parked domain and get infected.
+Don't type in a web address but use a trusted search engine like Google that can suggest what you are looking for or correct a misspelled website.
+If you make a typo, and I make many of them, you could go to the parked domain and get infected.
 Use your bookmarks.

-Did something just popup on your screen?
-Don’t be in such a hurry to “close” it because sometimes clicking anywhere on a popup type of window could execute whatever it is.
-Often times this includes a fake X button.
+Did something just pop up on your screen?
+Don't be in such a hurry to close it because sometimes clicking anywhere on a popup type of window could execute whatever it is.
+Often this includes a fake X button.
 Instead, look for the actual close button.

-Normally we are opposed to toolbars, unless it is something you really need.
+We usually are opposed to toolbars unless it is something you really need.
 WOT is a toolbar that attempts to warn you if you are safe or not.
-The downside is that these results are determined by the readers with what appears to be no system of making sure the information is accurate.
-Majorgeeks, for example is rated a 93 out of 100 because mixed in these reviews are people who really just don’t know what they’re talking about.
+The downside is that the readers determine these results with what appears to be no system of making sure the information is accurate.
+Majorgeeks, for example, is rated a 93 out of 100 because mixed in these reviews are people who just don't know what they're talking about.
 Overall you can count on WOT to warn you of dangerous websites.

 4: Downloading

-I love downloading stuff and bet you do too!
+I love downloading stuff, and I bet you do too!
 If you are downloading the latest, greatest movie or MP3’s from your then odds are they cost money.
-If you are not sure, don’t do it.
-Many years ago I used to love to remind people that porn is not free.
-Well, the times they are a changing and now free porn is available.
-Majorgeeks tries to stay PG-13 but I must at least point you in the right direction.
-YouPorn.
-File sharing programs are usually not sharing free downloads but pirated software.
-Don’t make a mistake that could cost you your internet connection or a lawsuit.
+If you are not sure, don't do it.
+Many years ago, I used to love to remind people that free is not accessible, especially with adult content.
+The times are changing, and now free adult sites are available.
+Majorgeeks tries to stay PG-13, but I must at least point you in the right direction - google it because if we type the name, Google hurts us on search ranking and bans the page...
+Thanks, Google.
+File-sharing programs are usually not sharing free downloads but pirated software.
+Don't make a mistake that could cost you your internet connection or a lawsuit.

 3: Manage your email account better

-Keep 2 email accounts.
-Use one email when you are not sure and another for trusted friends and companies.
+Keep two email accounts.
+Use one email when unsure and another for trusted friends and companies.
 That friend who forwards you links all the time?
 Guess which one he or she should be in?

 Use the unsubscribe link carefully.
-Again if it is a trusted company or website then it is usually ok.
-If it isn’t then your email just went to one of those spammer lists we just mentioned to be shared forever.
+Again if it is a trusted company or website, it is usually ok.
+If it isn't, your email went to one of those spammer lists we just mentioned to be shared forever.

-We used to suggest different spam filters or email programs but the spammers are fast, smart and aggressive.
-If you have a decent email client then odds are you already filter some of your email.
-If you want our recommendations try our Top Freeware Picks.
+We used to suggest different spam filters or email programs, but the spammers are fast, intelligent, and aggressive.
+If you have a decent email client, then the odds are you already filter some of your emails.
+If you want our recommendations, try our Top Freeware Picks.

-Do not open file attachments unless you were expecting them, even from trusted source.
+Do not open file attachments unless you were expecting them, even from a trusted source.

 In this video, I had some fun opening up spam emails just to show you how quickly you can lose control: